 3. It's accessible

-White rice is typically more affordable than its whole-grain counterparts, which makes it more accessible to people of all economic backgrounds.
+White rice is typically more affordable than its whole-grain counterparts, making it more accessible to people of all economic backgrounds.
 And in areas where healthier food options are lacking, white rice may be one of the only grains accessible at corner stores or bodegas.
 By dispelling the notion that white rice is unhealthy, we can encourage people to pair this easy-to-make, versatile grain with other nutritious ingredients to create a healthy meal.

 4. It's comforting

 Who doesn't love a bowl of steaming white rice?
-Be it with curry, kimchi, covered with roasted veggies or topped with a little butter and salt, it's delicious and comforting.
+Be it with curry, kimchi, covered with roasted veggies or topped with a bit of butter and salt, it's delicious and comforting.
 And there's something to be said about the health benefits that come with enjoying your favorite comfort foods—think happy feelings and less stress.
 So the next time you're craving it, make it and enjoy it.